 What is T Boning?

-A T-bone collision is also known as a side-impact collision or an angular collision.
+A T-bone collision is a type of accident that may also be known as a side-impact collision or an angular collision.
 It happens when the front end of one automobile collides with the side of another.
 This might happen on either the passenger or driver’s side of a vehicle.

 When one motorist fails to yield the right of way to the other, a T-bone collision may occur.
-As such, the majority of T-bone collisions happen at an intersection when one of the two automobiles fails to stop when it should.
-Depending on the flow of traffic, the person who runs a red light or a stop sign may either be the one who T-bones someone else or is the one who gets T-boned.
+As such, the majority of T-bone collisions happen at busy intersections when one of the two automobiles fails to stop when it should.
+Depending on the flow of traffic, the negligent driver who runs a red traffic signal or a stop sign may either be the one who T-bones someone else or is the one who gets T-boned.

 When a person is struck from the side, the only thing separating them and the force of the impact is a door and a window.
 Because there is essentially no barrier between one vehicle and the person inside the other, T-bone automobile accidents can be extremely dangerous.

 The first thing you should do following a T-Bone accident is to ensure that you and any passengers, if any, do not have life-threatening injuries.
-In these types of crashes, it’s very likely that someone received injuries, even if you can’t see them right away.
+In a T-Bone crash, it’s very likely that someone received injuries, even if you can’t see them right away.
 You’ll want to get medical help as soon as possible.
 After you are sure medical assistance has been requested, you’ll also want to make sure police are on their way.

 It is also important that you collect the necessary contact information of all persons involved in the crash, including any potential witnesses.
 You’ll need their phone numbers, their names, and driver’s license information.